Zomojo/compiletools/README.ct-cake.rst

 With ct-cake, you only pull in what is strictly necessary to what you need to run right now.
-Say, you are testing a particular tool in a large project, with a large base of 2000 library files for string handling, sockets, etc. There is simply no make file.
+Say, you are testing a particular tool in a large project, with a large base of 2000 library files for string handling, sockets, etc. There is simply no Makefile (This is actually a lie, there is a Makefile under the hood).
 You might want to create a build.sh for regression testing, but it's not essential.

 The basic workflow is to simply type:

-`` ct-cake --auto ``
+    ``ct-cake --auto``

 If there are multiple executables that --auto finds and you only want to build one specific one:

-`` ct-cake path/to/src/app.cpp ``
+    ``ct-cake path/to/src/app.cpp``

-Only the library cpp files that are needed, directly, or indictly to create ./bin/app are actually compiled.
+Only the library cpp files that are needed, directly, or indirectly to create ./bin/app are actually compiled.
 If you don't #include anything that refers to a library file, you don't pay for it.
 Also, only the link options that are strictly needed to generate the app are included.
 Its possible to do in